Lawrence Street Combined Sewer Separation Project (Harrison to Monroe)

 Why is the City prioritizing this project right now?

-Port Townsend’s aging combined sewer system was originally built to carry both stormwater and raw sewage in the same pipes, but during heavy rain, excess stormwater can overwhelm the system, leading to untreated sewage discharges into local waterways.
-Lawrence Street, a primary thoroughfare in Uptown Port Townsend, has a combined sewer and stormwater line that drains to the Monroe Street Lift Station—a critical facility handling approximately 40% of the city’s wastewater peak flow.
+Port Townsend’s aging combined sewer system was originally built to carry both rainwater (stormwater) and raw sewage in the same pipes, but during heavy rain, excess stormwater can overwhelm the system, leading to untreated sewage discharges into Port Townsend Bay.
+Lawrence Street, a primary thoroughfare in Uptown Port Townsend and one of the oldest streets in the City, has a combined sewer and stormwater line that drains to the Monroe Street Lift Station—a critical facility that handles a significant portion of the City’s peak wastewater flow.
 During storms, the increased inflow pushes the lift station to its limits, requiring all three pumps to operate at full capacity.
-Prolonged overloading accelerates wear on equipment and increases the risk of system failure, leading to overflows, environmental contamination, and potential sewage backups into homes and businesses.
+The Monroe Street Lift Station currently operates about 16 percent over capacity during wet weather.
+Prolonged overloading accelerates wear on equipment and increases the risk of system failure, which can result in overflows, environmental contamination, and potential sewage backups into homes and businesses.

 Separating stormwater from the sewer system will alleviate pressure on the Monroe Street Lift Station, enhance system reliability, and reduce the likelihood of costly infrastructure failures.